Richard Harrington, Baron Harrington of Watford: Career

 In 1983, he founded Harvington Properties, a property development company, with two friends from university.
 In 1990, Harrington became a shareholder and managing director of LSI Leisure Syndicates International a company active in the development, sales and management of holiday resorts in both the UK and Europe.
 The company was sold to a listed American company at the end of the decade and is now owned by Hilton Hotels.
 Other notable work in property development included the restoration of one of Glasgow's most famous hotels, One Devonshire Gardens.

+Before he became a minister, Harrington was Vice Chairman of the Conservative Party and was David Cameron's Apprenticeship Advisor and Chairman of the Apprenticeship Delivery Board.

 Harrington supports a range of charities and has been a trustee of the Variety Club Children's Society.
 He is also trustee of several charities in Watford.
+Harrington also serves as a Trustee of Royal_Albert_Hall and NESTA.